 Mike spent the rest of the Mem Day weekend working on the boat.
 Draining the boat.
 Cleaning the boat.
 Fixing the boat.
 But not going out on the boat.
 No time.
 But I suppose it's good to have all that other malarkey out of the way.

-I will gonna die!!!! - Today on the Natalie Dee Machine: I will gonna die!!!!
+Frog fart yeah! - Today on the Natalie Dee Machine: Frog fart yeah!